 Green Impact is a sustainability accreditation scheme that runs in universities and colleges across the UK.
 The University of Sheffield has taken part since 2009/2010, as part of their behaviour change strategy to reduce carbon emissions - they have committed to a 43% carbon emission reduction by 2020.
 In USP we are encouraging and promoting more sustainable practices amongst our staff and students in order to contribute to this goal.

-Last year we won the Bronze Award, during this academic year (2016-17) we are aiming to achieve our Green Impact Silver award but are ambitious in gaining the Gold award with our partnership with the Geography Department.
+Last year we won the Gold Award, during this academic year (2017-18) we are aiming to continue this!

 Our Green Impact efforts are led by: